Skip to content

 Revocation ✓ (gateway-mediated)

-Adoption friction medium high medium low
+Adoption friction medium low

 Cryptographic audit gateway receipts